 - Nevada Disability Advocacy and Law Center (NDALC): A nonprofit organization that helps disabled Nevadans protect their human, civil, and legal rights

 - Nevada Legal Services: An organization that offers free legal services for low-income Nevadans

 - Nevada Victims of Crime Program: Assistance for victims of violent crimes in Nevada, including immediate financial assistance for qualifying individuals

-- Second Judicial District Court located in Reno, Nevada, for Northern County: Information about court rules, procedures, requirements, forms, and more
+- Second Judicial District Court located in Reno, Nevada, for Washoe County: Information about court rules, procedures, requirements, forms, and more

 - Supreme Court Of Nevada Law Library: Offering physical and electronic copies of relevant legal documents, forms, and more for self-representing individuals

-- Temporary Protection Orders For Domestic Abuse in Northern County: Help for victims of domestic violence who wish to file protection orders
+- Temporary Protection Orders For Domestic Abuse in Washoe County: Help for victims of domestic violence who wish to obtain protection orders

-- Northern County Bar: A local Northern Nevada legal association focused on furthering professionalism, ethics, and service in Northern County legal matters.
+- Washoe County Bar Association: A local Northern Nevada legal association focused on furthering professionalism, ethics, and service in Washoe County legal matters

 - Washoe County Public Defender: Free legal counsel for qualifying low-income Nevada residents for criminal matters such as felony, misdemeanor, and juvenile cases